Governor’s Office of Business & Economic Development

 Employment Training Panel (ETP)

+Established in 1982, the Employment Training Panel (ETP) has proven itself for 30 years as the state’s premier program supporting job creation and retention, through training.
 A company may be eligible for a contract with ETP to help assist with post-hire training reimbursement.
 If the proposed training qualifies and meets ETP’s eligibility criteria a contract will be developed.

 The Employment Development Department, in partnership with Local Workforce Investment Area, may assist, recruit, screen and test, evaluate and hire qualified employees.
+In Partnership with the Orange County Board of Supervisors, the Orange county Development Board oversees Orange County’s workforce development activities and establishes programs in response to the workforce needs of Orange County, including labor market information, employment and training services, and business assistance.

 California Investment Guide